DreamBirdXx/mcWorldDesigner/README.md

-Mc_WorldDesigner is a level design and AI authoring tool for designing game levels, AI agents (NPCs Non player characters), for Unity game engine.
+mc_WorldDesigner is a level design and AI authoring tool for designing game levels, AI agents (NPCs Non player characters), for Unity game engine.
 I started developing this tool for an open world RPG that I am working on, however I decided to release this for other developers to get new ideas, suggestion & to pay for my RPG development expenses.

 ![alt text](https://github.com/DreamBirdXx/mcWorldDesigner/blob/main/images/main.jpg "Logo Title Text 1")

-**Mc_WorldDesigner has two versions (however there is not much difference).**
+**mc_WorldDesigner has two versions (however there is not much difference).**
 1. Basic is free, download it here.
 2. Pro is available as subscription to partons only.
 Become a patreon here.
 (First patron tier, 3$ per month only /-)